selabhvl/dat250public/projectdescription/README.md

 ### Technology Stack

-The technology stack to imolement the aforementioned requirements is totally up to you!
+The technology stack to implement the aforementioned requirements is totally up to you!
-Whithin the DAT250 course you have been exposed to a range of various technologies throught the software technology experiments, you are free to base your stack on those.
+Whithin the DAT250 course you have been exposed to a range of various technologies through the software technology experiments, you are free to base your stack on those.

 Currently (Fall 2024), this is